metadatacenter/cedar-manual/docs/pages/faq.md

 permalink: faq
 ---

-Here are our always-in-progress Frequently Asked Questions for CEDAR.
+Here are our Frequently Asked Questions for CEDAR.
 Got a question?
 [Contact us](https://metadatacenter.org/contact "Contact us")!

 **What is CEDAR good for?**